-The laws that relate to child abuse are meant to protect children while also balancing society’s concern for their well-being with a parent’s rights to raise their children and to engage in discipline as they see fit.
+The laws that relate to child abuse are meant to protect children while also balancing society’s concern for their wellbeing with a parent’s right to raise their children and engage in discipline as they see fit.
 An allegation of child abuse will not automatically result in penalties against the defendant.
 Instead, you will have a chance to present your side of the case and to contradict false information or inaccurate reports.
-However, you should consult a knowledgeable child abuse attorney in the Fort Lauderdale area early in the process so that they can craft a comprehensive strategy on your behalf.
+However, you should consult a knowledgeable attorney in the process so they can craft a comprehensive strategy on your behalf.
 With so much at stake, you should not just assume that the truth will come out on its own.

 In determining whether child abuse has occurred, knowing whether the alleged conduct actually constituted child abuse is critical.
 Florida law defines child abuse as a willful or threatened act that results in a physical, mental, or sexual injury, or something that causes or is likely to cause a physical, mental, or emotional impairment for the victim.
 There are three different levels of child abuse: Aggravated child abuse, simple child abuse, and child abuse through neglect, in descending order of severity.
 Aggravated child abuse occurs when the conduct was willful or knowing, such as when a parent cages a child or other egregious situations.
 Simple child abuse involves situations in which a parent intentionally inflicts a mental and physical injury that would reasonably be expected to result in harm.
 Finally, neglect of a child happens in situations in which a caregiver’s failure to provide supervision, care, or services for a child results in harm to the child’s physical wellbeing or mental health.
 A common example would be failing to provide food and nutrition or adequate clothing.